 Potassium hydroxide is a medication available in liquid form that can improve MC by breaking down the skin cells infected by the virus, allowing the immune system to tackle it.

 The liquid is applied twice a day on each spot.
 The spots should eventually become inflamed, before healing and disappearing within the next few weeks.

-You should stop using the medication once the spots have started to become inflamed, or after 14 days if the medication doesn't seem to be working.
+You should stop using the medication once the spots have started to become inflamed, or after 14 days if the medication does not seem to be working.

 Side effects of potassium hydroxide can include redness and a slight burning or itching sensation, which usually only lasts for a few minutes after the medication is applied.

 Podophyllotoxin comes in liquid form and poisons the cells of the spots.
 A special application stick is used to draw up the correct dosage of liquid, which is then dripped onto each spot.
 You may experience some mild irritation.